The causes of lower back pain are often difficult to pin down.

 Smoking compromises blood supply to the spine, which can cause the intervertebral discs to age more quickly, increasing susceptibility to injury and herniation.

 We all know ‘sitting is the new smoking’, but did you realise that sitting in a chair puts more pressure on the spine than standing or walking?
-If you sit at a desk all day (or on the sofa all evening), try to get up and walk around at least once an hour, avoid slouching and, if you can, adjust your seat so it tilts slightly back.
+If you sit at a desk all day (or on the couch all evening), try to get up and walk around at least once an hour, avoid slouching and, if you can, adjust your seat so it tilts slightly back.

 Get your gait wrong, however, and you could do just as much damage on your feet as you do sitting down.
 Physiotherapist Alex Hunter recommends having your gait assessed by a physiotherapist.